 And the best part is all you need is less than 20 minutes and only 4 ingredients to make it from scratch at home without any cooking.

-Nowadays, the packaged ginger garlic paste is easily available in supermarkets worldwide.
+Nowadays, packaged ginger garlic paste is readily available in supermarkets worldwide.
 But I still prefer making it at home because:

 - there are no harmful preservatives, chemicals, or artificial tastemakers

-- one can make it in desired quantity and store it from days to months
+- one can make it in desired quantity and store it for days to months

-- the taste is natural and adds a great depth of flavor to the dishes
+- the taste is natural and adds a great depth of flavour to the dishes

 - it is full of nutrients and medicinal benefits